paeber/latte-deck/docs/composite_hid_solution.md

 ## Technical Notes

-- Uses NicoHood's HID-Project library as the underlying framework
+- **Prioritizes NicoHood's HID-Project library** as the underlying framework over DFRobot's HID implementation
+- **Disables DFRobot HID functionality** by setting `UPS_HID_NICOHOOD = 0` to prevent conflicts
+- **Controls include order** to ensure NicoHood HID headers are loaded before DFRobot library headers
-- Maintains compatibility with existing DFRobot LPUPS library approach
+- Maintains compatibility with DFRobot LPUPS library for I2C communication only
 - Follows USB HID specification for composite devices
 - Report IDs are carefully chosen to avoid conflicts with standard HID devices
+- Uses only the hardware communication features of the DFRobot library (I2C, battery reading)